Skip to main content

 Original Medicare vs. Medicare Advantage chart

-Use the chart below to compare Original Medicare and Medicare Advantage plans.
+Use the chart below to compare the difference between Original Medicare and Medicare Advantage plans.

 For most people, there is no Medicare Part A premium.
 The Medicare Part B premium is $185 for most people.